 Our sense of smell is really important when it comes to relaxation, with particular fragrances exciting our senses and drawing on memories from our lives.
 One of the easiest ways to shake off the day is to light a candle, burn some incense or plug in an oil diffuser to fill the air.
 Choose a scent that makes you feel happy such as lavender or eucalyptus.

 9. Too matchy-matchy

 Consistency is good, but a bedroom that looks like it's been transported straight from the showroom floor isn't so exciting.
-Mix things up with bedside tables made of different materials, for example, glass and timber, or contrast your sheet color to your duvet (build your own set here).
+Mix things up with bedside tables made of different materials, for example, glass and timber, or contrast your sheet colour to your duvet (build your own set here).
 If there's a room that doesn't need to take itself so seriously, it's the bedroom.

 10. No rug

 If you haven't been introduced to the luxurious sensation of waking up and feeling a soft rug underfoot as you glide out of bed, you're missing out.
-Especially important for those with timber or tiled floors, a simple wool or jute rug amps up the cozy factor in the bedroom and makes things look and feel a bit more 'grown up'.
+Especially important for those with timber or tiled floors, a simple wool or jute rug amps up the cosy factor in the bedroom and makes things look and feel a bit more 'grown up'.